saurabhdaware/text-to-handwriting/README.md

 **Link:** https://saurabhdaware.github.io/text-to-handwriting/

-Also, I am trying to make this look more realisic and if you can help with it, do contribute 🌻
+Also, I am trying to make this look more realistic and I would love to have people contribute in it🌻

 ## This is how output will look
 ![Sample image of output](sample.jpeg)